ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 #### Store yours logs or metrics

-Login to your OVHcloud Control Panel and open your `Public Cloud`{.action} project.
-Click on `Databases`{.action} in the left-hand navigation bar, select your engine instance then the `Service integration`{.action} tab.
+Log in to your OVHcloud Control Panel and open your `Public Cloud`{.action} project.
+Click on `Databases`{.action} in the left-hand navigation bar, select your engine instance and open the `Service integration`{.action} tab.

 Click on `Add an integration`{.action}: